holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/07_skills_assessment_3/lesson_plan.md

     - Create function takes a list of ints and returns a list of all the even numbers in the input
     - Create three unit tests
 - Today going to just program as much as we can
-- Continue working on `Skills Assessment`
+- Continue working on `Skills Assessment Worksheet`

 ### Homework